 In the second step of the upstream analysis common regulators of the revealed TFs were identified.
-We identified 5 signaling proteins whose structure and function is highly damaged by the mutations (see Table 7).
+We identified 1 signaling proteins whose structure and function is highly damaged by the mutations (see Table 7).

 Table 7.
-Signaling proteins whose structure and function is damaged by the mutations in genes carrying SNP variations See full table \rightarrow
+Signaling proteins whose structure and function is damaged by the mutations in carrying SNP variation See full table \rightarrow